CalleFreme/game-ai-laboratory/README.md

 ### Day 02 - Grid-based A* Pathfinding

 ### Day 03 - Steering, Seeking, Swarming

+- Location: `Assets/Demos/Day03_SteeringSwarm`
+- `SteeringAgent` blends seek/arrive, separation, obstacle avoidance, and ground-following forces to keep the swarm cohesive while navigating obstacles.
+- `AgentSpawner` populates the scene with a configurable flock, optionally wiring each agent to a shared target for synchronized steering drills.

+TODO: Add Cohesion and Alignment behaviors to the `SteeringAgent` to complete the classic Boids model.

 ### Day 04 - Behavior Trees